dfesenko/policy-renew-predict-app/README.md

 Alternatively, you can:
 1) Create new virtual environment (`python -m venv venv`).
-2) Use `requirements.txt` file to install dependencies.
+2) Use `requirements.txt` file to install dependencies: `pip install -r requirements.txt`.
 3) Run the test server using `python manage.py runserver` command.
 4) The application should be available here: `http://localhost:8000/`.